sstarr1879/app1/README.md

 # Flask-plotly
-A simple flask dashboard with plotly.
+A flask dashboard with plotly to visualize unit readiness score comparisons.